GraemeMalcolm/ai-labs/Instructions/exercises/01-auto-ml.md

 ## If time permits

 If you want to experiment further with automated machine learning, try training a **classification** model based on the **penguins.csv** file that was included in the **ml-data.zip** archive you downloaded previously.
+Use all of the columns in this dataset.

 After training and deploying a classification model, you can test it in the endpoint with the following JSON: